Rhododendrons

 Epithet: Southern

-Should be more widely grown: free flowering and easy to grow given shelter from cold winds.
+Free flowering and easy to grow given shelter from cold winds and enough summer heat to ripen growth.
+Commercially available

 austrinum